 BCBC will cultivate and manufacture a range of cannabis products for the adult-use market.
-Exact products will be determined based on wholesale demand, and forecasted grow cycles.
+Exact products will be determined based on wholesale demand and forecasted grow cycles.
+Alcohol extraction, Oils, along with solventless Rosin will be the initial focus.

-7. Advertizing and Marketing
+7. Advertising and Marketing